cdaecke/md_saml/Readme.md

 Specifies info about where and how the <AuthnResponse> message of a backend (TYPO3) login MUST be returned to the requester, in this case our SP.<br>
 Default: `/typo3/index.php?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs`
+- `saml.sp.assertionConsumerService.auto`<br>
+If enabled, login is detected from url above (assertionConsumerService.url), the arguments "?loginProvider=1648123062&login-provider=md_saml&login_status=login&acs&logintype=login" re not needed.
+If there is a login plugin on assertionConsumerService.url page and redirect method ''getpost'' is selected, redirection is done with given RelayState (should be the referrer)

 **Frontend**